-The Gugging Swallowing Screen (GUSS) was developed 2006 at the university clinic Gugging in cooperation with the Department of Clinical Neurosciences and Preventive Medicine.
+The Gugging Swallowing Screen (GUSS) was developed 2006 at the neurological department of the "Landesklinikum Donauregion Gugging" in cooperation with the Department of Clinical Neurosciences and Preventive Medicine.
 It determines the severity of dysphagia and the risk of aspiration in acute-stroke patients.
 Meanwhile it has been translated in more than 16 languages and is used around the world.

 The GUSS was created out of a need for a new screening procedure for the assessment of aspiration risk and dysphagia in clinical practice.
 Previous swallowing screens had been restricted to water testing procedures, which determine only the risk of aspiration for water but do not give any information on dietary recommendations.
 We therefore developed a stepwise assessment tool to enable a graded rating with separate evaluations for non-fluid and fluid nutrition using the grading of the IDDSI framework (www.idddsi.org).